Just want to jump down below to my VMworld 2018 US session list? Click here.

 Congratulations!
 We are happy to announce that your session proposal(s) has/have been accepted for VMworld US, taking place at Mandalay Bay Hotel & Convention Center in Las Vegas, NV from August 26 – 30, 2018.
 To confirm your place in the program please accept your invitation, by logging into the Speaker Resource Center (SRC), no later than Friday, June 15, 2018.

-Home Lab Demonstrating
+Home Lab Demos

 I will have my home lab gear with me this time, special thanks to Corey Romero for this opportunity!
-It will likely be somewhere in blogger area, details are still being worked out.

 Please don't be shy and introduce yourself to me, wherever you bump into me!
 I'm always happy to give out stickers, and/or do live demos of my home lab cluster.
 Who knows, I might even show you a live vMotion of an OS/2 VM, running on Optane storage.
 You think I'm kidding?